Terrence Malick: 1997–2011: Return to cinema

-2010s

-The Tree of Life

 Malick's fifth feature, The Tree of Life, was filmed in Smithville, Texas, and elsewhere during 2008.
 Starring Brad Pitt, Jessica Chastain, and Sean Penn, it is a family drama spanning multiple time periods; it focuses on an individual's struggle to reconcile love, mercy and beauty with the existence of illness, suffering and death.
 It premiered at the 2011 Cannes Film Festival, where it won the Palme d'Or.
 It later won the FIPRESCI Award for the Best Film of the Year.
 At the 84th Academy Awards, it was nominated for three awards, including the Academy Award for Best Picture, Best Director for Malick, and Best Cinematography for Emmanuel Lubezki.
 A limited theatrical release in the United States began on May 27, 2011.

 Malick scholars Christopher B. Barnett and Clark J. Elliston wrote that it became "arguably [Malick's] most acclaimed work".
 It was voted the 79th greatest American film of all time in a 2015 BBC Culture poll of 62 international film critics.
 The work was also ranked the seventh-greatest film since 2000 in a worldwide critics' poll by BBC.

-To the Wonder
+2012–2017: Career fluctuations

-Malick's sixth feature, To the Wonder, was shot predominantly in Bartlesville, Oklahoma; a few scenes were filmed in Pawhuska, Oklahoma and at the Tulsa Port of Catoosa.
+Malick's sixth feature, To the Wonder, was shot predominantly in Bartlesville, Oklahoma; a few scenes were filmed in Pawhuska, Oklahoma, and at the Tulsa Port of Catoosa.
 The film stars Ben Affleck, Rachel McAdams, Olga Kurylenko, and Javier Bardem.

-To the Wonder had its world premiere at the 69th Venice International Film Festival on September 2, 2012, and opened theatrically in the United States on April 12, 2013.
-Critical response to the film was markedly divided, and the work has been described as "arguably [Malick's] most derided".
+To the Wonder had its world premiere at the 69th Venice International Film Festival on September 2, 2012, and opened theatrically in the U.S. on April 12, 2013.
+Critical response to the film was markedly divided, and it has been called "arguably [Malick's] most derided".

-Knight of Cups and Song to Song

-On November 1, 2011, Filmnation Entertainment announced international sales for Malick's next two projects: Lawless (now titled Song to Song) and Knight of Cups.
-Both films feature large ensemble casts, with many of the actors crossing over into both films.
-The films were shot back-to-back in 2012, with Song to Song primarily shot in Austin, Texas, and Knight of Cups in Los Angeles and Las Vegas.
+On November 1, 2011, Filmnation Entertainment announced international sales for Malick's next two projects: Lawless (later released as Song to Song) and Knight of Cups.
+Both films have large ensemble casts, with many actors appearing in both.
+The films were shot back-to-back in 2012, Song to Song primarily in Austin, Texas, and Knight of Cups in Los Angeles and Las Vegas.
 During the weekend of September 16, 2011, Malick and a small crew were seen filming Christian Bale and Haley Bennett at the Austin City Limits Music Festival as part of preliminary shooting for Song to Song.
 Malick was also seen directing Ryan Gosling and Rooney Mara at the Fun Fun Fun Fest on November 4, 2011.
 Knight of Cups had its world premiere at the Berlin International Film Festival in February 2015, and was met with mixed reactions.
-It was released in the United States on March 4, 2016, by Broad Green Pictures.
+It was released in the U.S. on March 4, 2016, by Broad Green Pictures.

-Song to Song had its world premiere at South by Southwest on March 10, 2017, before being released theatrically in the United States on March 17, 2017, by Broad Green Pictures, and has been met with mixed reactions.